-Washington, July 28 (ANI): The legend has it that in a bid to win a bet, Cleopatra quaffed a vinegar martini made with a dissolved pearl, "the largest in the whole of history."
-And now, a researcher has claimed that the Egyptian beauty's canny chemistry trick -doubted by scholars-might actually have come off.
+Washington, Aug 4 (ANI): The legend has it that in a bid to win a bet, Cleopatra quaffed a vinegar martini made with a dissolved pearl, "the largest in the whole of history."
+And now, a researcher has claimed that the Egyptian beauty"s canny chemistry trick -doubted by scholars-might actually have come off.

 Classicist Prudence Jones of Montclair (N.J.)
 State University has detailed the history of the story- Cleopatra won a wager with her befuddled Roman consort, Marc Antony, by consuming her pearl cocktail to create the costliest catering bill ever.

 She racked up a banquet bill of 10 million sesterces (sesterces were the nickels of the ancient world), thanks to the destruction of the pearl.

 "There"s usually a kernel of truth in these stories.
 I always prefer to give ancient sources the benefit of the doubt and not assume that something that sounds far-fetched is just fiction," USA Today quoted Jones as saying.